MD4HASH/poc-coalfire/README.md

 # Operational instructions

+- This role generates two TLS pairs and stores the private key of both in the `secrets/` directory.
+One is for access to the mangement server, and the other for the mangement server to access the application servers.  **Ensure that this directory is in your .gitignore file**, as it is in this repository.
-- When terraform completes,it will output the variable `alb_dns_name.` Enter this in a web browser.
+- When terraform completes, it will output the variable `alb_dns_name.` Enter this in a web browser.
 Ensure that the url starts with `http://` and is not automatically changed to `https://` by the browser.
+(See "imporovements" section of this readme).
+- It will also output the public IP of the management server.
+Use to SSH from your workstation to the management server, and then from the management server to the application servers.
+The ips of the application servers need to be retreived from the console after deploying the environment.
 - This role generates a TLS certificate in the /secrets directory.
   - Ensure that this directory is in your .gitignore file.
   - from the root terraform directory, you can use this key to ssh to the management servers public ip:
   - ssh -i ./secrets/operator_key.pem x.x.x.x
 - from the management server, you can also ssh to the application servers

+# Implemented Improvements

+- This role generates unique TLS keys for operator access to the management server, and then for management server access to the application servers.
+It stores them in the local filesystems and adjusts permissions as required.
+- I added two subnets to the proposed design in order to implement regional availaibility.
+The ASG and ALB both span two zones